near/docs/docs/roles/developer/examples/near-api-js/guides.md

 <ol class="steps">

-<li> Open the [NEAR Wallet](https://wallet.testnet.near.org/) in a new tab.
+<li> Open the <a href="https://wallet.testnet.near.org">NEAR Wallet</a> in a new tab.
 If you're already logged in, make a new account for practice, or don't, it's your call.</li>

 <li> Pick a username and click [ Create Account ].
 NEAR Wallet will help guide you towards a properly formatted, available account.
 Make this personal, it's yours after all.
 And we'll be coming back to this account later.</li>